 3 Reasons To Get Your Small Business On Twitter

 Most small business owners barely have time to put the occasional post on Facebook.
-Never mind that experts keep saying you need to expand your presence on social media, who has the time?
+Never mind that experts keep saying you need to expand your presence on social media to help with SEO, who has the time?
 When Twitter comes up, most of my clients reaction is “I don’t have much to say” or “What would I tweet About?”.
-They are thinking of marketing using the old play book, that is, pushing out information about their product or service that they think potential customers might like to hear.
+They are thinking of marketing using the old playbook, that is, pushing out information about their product or service that they think potential customers might like to hear.
 New products, services or sales and the like.
 While posts about this stuff are still useful and important, there is a lot more to be gained by joining Twitter.

 1) Hear What Customers And Prospects Need